20 Things You Should Buy at Dollar Tree, 5 to Avoid, and 1 We Can’t Agree On

 We’ve received so many comments from readers saying that they’ve found Dollar Tree’s batteries to work just as well (if not better) than popular name brands.
 At the same time, we know that many of our readers have had a much different experience with these inexpensive batteries.

-User experience varies on this one, but if you’ve never tried Dollar Tree’s batteries, it might be worth the dollar to see for yourself.
-Maybe snag a few the next time you’re there and give ’em a try for just a buck!
-The debate rages on…
+User experience varies on this one, but if you’ve never tried Dollar Tree’s batteries, it might be worth a buck to see for yourself.
+Maybe snag a few the next time you’re there and give ’em a try.
+If you do, be sure to come back and join in the debate!

 I use a lot of batteries and have done a lot of research into which batteries are the best, and it’s my conclusion that the cheaper batteries are better than the name brand batteries.
 They sure cost a lot less so I will continue to buy batteries at Dollar Tree.
 I’m very happy with them! – Hip reader Joan